HermannKroll/NarrativeAnnotation/README.md

 ## Dictionary-based Taggers (Own Vocabularies)
+The documents must be in the database for annotation purposes.
+If you call an annotation script, the documents will automatically be inserted.
 You can invoke our own dictionary-based tagger pipeline via
 ```
 python3 src/narrant/preprocessing/dictpreprocess.py test.pubtator --corpus test